pixie-labs/pixie-eks-blueprints-addon/README.md

 This repository contains the source code for the Pixie AddOn for AWS SSP CDK. `ssp-amazon-eks` is a [CDK](https://aws.amazon.com/cdk/) construct that makes it easy for customers to build and deploy a Shared Services Platform (SSP) on top of [Amazon EKS](https://aws.amazon.com/eks/).

+Pixie is an open source observability tool for Kubernetes applications.
+Use Pixie to view the high-level state of your cluster (service maps, cluster resources, application traffic) and also drill-down into more detailed views (pod state, flame graphs, individual full-body application requests).
+Read more about Pixie [here](https://pixielabs.ai/).

 ## Installation

 Using [npm](https://npmjs.org):